AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-global.md

 >[!NOTE]
 >
->You must install and configure the Baler module before using this feature.
+>Install and configure the Baler module before using this feature.
 Because Baler is in alpha release, enable this option only on Staging environments.

 ## `SKIP_HTML_MINIFICATION`